-A seminal work on RKHS embedding of probability measures can be found in \cite{sriperumbudur2010hilbert}, which provides crucial inspiration and theoretical foundation for our work.
-MMD-based change detection methods have received significant attention in the past decade \cite{Li2015mstatistic} \cite{flynn2019change} \cite{li2019scan} \cite{zaremba2013b}.
-The test statistics of these method are built around the empirical estimation of the MMD.
-The two major online change detection framework are cumulative sum (CUSUM) type and (scanning) window type.
-The kernel CUSUM method introduced in \cite{flynn2019change} is an adaptation of the well-established CUSUM statistics \cite{page1954continuous} by substituting the distance function from the estimated KL-divergence to the estimated MMD.
+The theory of RKHS embeddings of probability measures can be found in \cite{sriperumbudur2010hilbert}, which provides inspiration and a theoretical foundation for our work.
+MMD-based change detection has received significant attention in the past decade \cite{Li2015mstatistic} \cite{flynn2019change} \cite{li2019scan} \cite{zaremba2013b}.
+The test statistics of these methods are built around the empirical estimation of the MMD.
+Two major online change detection frameworks are the cumulative sum (CUSUM) type and (scanning) window type.
+The kernel CUSUM method introduced in \cite{flynn2019change} is an adaptation of the well-established CUSUM statistics \cite{page1954continuous} by substituting the distance function from the empirical KL-divergence to the empirical MMD.

-The performance guarantees for these change detection methods are given in the form of bounds on the mean time between false alarm (MTBFA), also known as average run length (ARL), and the mean delay (MD).
-Upper bound for MTBFA and lower bound for MD are obtained using standard concentration inequalities for supermartingales in \cite{flynn2019change}.
+The performance guarantees for the change detection methods are given in the form of bounds on the mean time between false alarms (MTBFA), also known as the average run length (ARL), and the mean delay (MD).
+When samples are i.i.d., the upper bound for MTBFA and lower bound for MD are obtained using standard concentration inequalities for supermartingales in \cite{flynn2019change}.
 The window type approach presented in \cite{li2019scan} employs a specially designed sliding window framework to reduce computation complexity during the estimation of MMD.
 The performance bounds are derived using a sophisticated change-of-measure technique.
-However, for samples generated from Markov chains, which are at best $\beta$-mixing when the Markov kernel is uniformly ergodic, the analysis in the aforementioned studies breaks down and motivates us to search for a new set of tools.
+However, for samples generated from aperiodic Markov chains, the analysis in the aforementioned studies breaks down due to the dependency structure, which motivates us to search for a new set of tools.

-Change detection for Markov chains has been studied earlier under stringent assumptions.
-In \cite{xian2016online}, the authors adapt the CUSUM statistics for uniformly ergodic Markov chains over finite state spaces.
-The upper bound on MTBFA is obtain via characterizing the limiting distribution of the test statistic, and the lower bound on MD is derived by applying the Markov chain version of the Hoeffding's inequality \cite{glynn2002hoeffding}.
-Although our setting has the general state space, the Hoeffding's inequality for uniformly ergodic Markov chain is also a crucial step in our performance analysis.
+Change detection for Markov chains has been studied earlier \cite{xian2016online}.
+The authors adapt the CUSUM statistics for uniformly ergodic Markov chains over finite state spaces.
+The upper bound on MTBFA is obtained via characterizing the distribution of the test statistic as time goes to infinity, and the lower bound on MD is derived by applying a version of Hoeffding's inequality \cite{glynn2002hoeffding} for uniformly ergodic Markov chains.
+In contrast, our setting is in the general state space, but the uniform ergodicity condition is kept, as Hoeffding's inequality is a crucial step in our performance analysis.

 \textbf{Our Contribution:} Inspired by the existing approaches, we devised an online change detection algorithm for uniformly ergodic Markov Chains with general state space.
 The primary contributions of this paper are summarized below: